DOWNLOAD

 Greater Birmingham Chamber of Commerce

-A clear commitment to be transparent to all stakeholders through the disclosure of required, concise and current information on the progress and impact of RACE initiatives across the organisation.
-Openness and transparency will be actively pursued and valued in order to create the right environment for change.
+A clear commitment to be transparent to all stakeholders through the disclosure of required, concise and current information on the progress and impact of EDI initiatives across the organisation.
+Openness and transparency will be actively pursued and valued to create the right environment for change.

 Reporting